-Thousands turn out for anti-Brexit protest in London
+Protesters flock to London to back new vote on Brexit

-LONDON (AP) — Thousands of protesters were gathering in central London on Saturday to call for a second referendum on Britain’s exit from the European Union.
+LONDON (AP) — Thousands of protesters gathered in central London on Saturday to call for a new referendum on Britain’s departure from the European Union.

-London Mayor Sadiq Khan was among those set to address the People’s Vote March, which culminates at a rally in Parliament Square.
+Organizers want the public to have a final say on the government’s Brexit deal with the EU, arguing that new facts have come to light about the costs and complexity of Britain’s exit from the bloc since Britons voted to leave in 2016.

-Organizers expect the protest to be the biggest of its kind, with about 150 buses ferrying thousands of activists from across the country to the capital.
+London Mayor Sadiq Khan from the opposition Labour Party was among those set to address the People’s Vote March, which will culminate at a rally in Parliament Square.

-Britons voted to leave the trade bloc by a narrow margin in the 2016 EU membership referendum.
-Prime Minister Theresa May has ruled out another public vote on the subject.
+Organizers have brought in some 150 buses to ferry thousands of activists from across the country to the British capital.

 Most Read Business Stories